joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

   teaser: ''

 ---
-As part of [Azure Spring Clean](https://www.azurespringclean.com/ "Azure Spring Clean") 2022!
+This post is part of [Azure Spring Clean](https://www.azurespringclean.com/ "Azure Spring Clean") 2022!

 This article, along with others of its kind _(Articles, Videos etc)_ cover Azure Management topics such as Azure Monitor, Azure Cost Management, Azure Policy, Azure Security Principles or Azure Foundations!

 Today I will be covering the Azure Optimization Engine.